Milan Gay Travel

 I would say The Fisher is ideal if you want more of a nightlife-type restaurant experience since everything’s a bit showier and louder than in other restaurants.

-I loved everything at Saigon Restaurant and felt so taken care of the entire evening.
+I loved everything at Saigon Milano and felt so taken care of the entire evening.
 The staff made the meal feel effortless, always knowing exactly what you’ll need.